PavriLab/hicer-nf/possibilities/README.md

 plotHiCmat.py -m CH12_HiC_200kb_KR.h5 --vMax 50 -o CH12_HiC_200kb_plot.jpg
 ```

-The `--vMax` specifies the maximum value for the colormap used to plot the matrix
+The `--vMax` specifies the maximum value for the colormap used to plot the matrix.
+Alternatively one can specify the chromosomes to plot by using `--chromosomes`.

 ## Performing clustering of bins using a Gaussian HMM
 In order to do so we first need to perform clustering as described using a Gaussian HMM.
 This can be done with the `performClustering.py` utility which takes a KR-normalized genome-wide matrix, transforms it into a clustering matrix as described and trains a Gaussian HMM to infer a segmentation of the genome for different numbers of clusters.